Rube Waddell: Dominant seasons

 Shortly after the 1902 baseball season, reports indicated Waddell would play for Connie Mack's Athletics football team.
 However, he never played for the football Athletics.
 Mack later said, "There was a little fellow from Wanamaker's who asked for the job of quarterback.
 I don't think he weighed more than 140 [lbs].
 Well, the first practice Waddell tackled him and broke his leg.
 It was the first inkling John [Shibe] and I had that players could be badly hurt in football.
 We got Rube out of there without delay.
 He was supposed to be pretty good, but we never found out."
+Waddell had requested to play as a halfback, but even before he was pulled from play, Mack told Waddell that he would not be allowed to play any position other than guard.
 Waddell returned to his family's home in Pennsylvania and played with local football clubs there.
 He played with various football teams in his later years and had a brief stint as a goalkeeper in the St. Louis Soccer League.

 In his prime, Waddell was the game's premier power pitcher, with 302 strikeouts in 1903, 115 more than runner-up Bill Donovan.
 According to baseball historian Lee Allen in The American League Story, Waddell began the 1903 season "sleeping in a firehouse at Camden, New Jersey, and ended it tending bar in a saloon in Wheeling, West Virginia.
 In between those events, he won 22 games for the Philadelphia Athletics; [...] toured the nation in a melodrama called The Stain of Guilt; courted, married, and became separated from May Wynne Skinner of Lynn, Massachusetts; saved a woman from drowning; accidentally shot a friend through the hand; and was bitten by a lion."
 His performance in The Stain of Guilt was notable in that his co-stars, who had realized that he was incapable of memorizing his lines, allowed him to improvise his lines for every show; the play was critically acclaimed and was much discussed for a scene in which Waddell lifted the actor playing the villain and threw him across the stage with ease.
 Waddell used his newfound stardom as an actor to negotiate a higher wage for his baseball career.